rickyah/ini-parser/README.md

 Ini File Parser
 ===============

-A Mono compatible .Net library for managing data from a an INI file format the easy way!
+A Mono compatible .Net open source library for managing data from a an INI file format the easy way!

 Allows reading / writing INI data to and from I/O streams, file streams and/or plain strings.

+MIT licensed (http://opensource.org/licenses/MIT or see LICENSE.txt)

 ## Introduction